LineageOS/lineage_wiki/_includes/templates/recovery_install_heimdall.md

 The preferred method of installing a custom recovery is through Download Mode{% unless custom_root_instructions %} -- rooting the stock firmware is neither necessary nor required{% endunless %}.

 {% unless device.no_oem_unlock_switch %}
-1. Enable OEM unlock in the Developer options under device Settings.
+1. Enable Developer Options by pressing the "Build Number" option in the "Settings" app within the "About" menu
+ * From within the Developer options menu, enable OEM unlock.
 {% endunless %}
 2. Download and install the appropriate version of the [Heimdall suite](https://www.androidfilehost.com/?w=files&flid=304516) for your machine's OS
     * **Windows**: Extract the Heimdall suite zip and take note of the new directory containing `heimdall.exe`.
 You can verify Heimdall is functioning by opening a Command Prompt or PowerShell in that directory and running `heimdall version`.